Don’t Be Late: How to Remember to Pay Your Life Insurance Premium on Time

 - You’re older than you were when you applied for your original policy.

-- You might not do as well on your paramedical exam.
+- You might not do as well on your paramedical exam (what to expect from a life insurance medical exam).

 How to Keep Your Term Life Insurance Premium Payment Top of Mind